Dr. Edward Peters

 FAQs

-How is Latin different from, say, Spanish or French?
-English, Spanish, and French are different languages, sure, but they are essentially the same kind of language (fascinating explanation of analytic languages omitted).
-Latin, in contrast, is not just a different language it is also a different kind of language, one that expresses ideas not just in different words (as do Spanish or French) but in fundamentally different ways (fascinating explanation of synthetic languages omitted).
+Is Latin very different from, say, Spanish or French?
+English, Spanish, and French are different languages, yes, but they are essentially the same kind of language (explanation of analytic languages omitted).
+Latin, in contrast, is not just a different language, it is also a different kind of language, one that expresses ideas not just in different words (as do Spanish or French) but in fundamentally different ways (explanation of synthetic languages omitted).
 As students come to see the linguistic differences between Latin and English they start to realize that there are many ways to express human thoughts and that the wonderful languages we grew up with are not the only ways that ideas can be expressed and people can communicate.

 Are there two kinds of Latin?
 Yes, but the differences between so-called "Church Latin" and "Classical Latin" are usually exaggerated when it comes to grammar, syntax, and vocabulary.
 What differences do exist largely come down to pronunciation and 'accents'.
 The pronunciation system that I and nearly all Catholic institutions use is "Christian" or "Italianate" or "Ecclesiastical" Latin.
 That used by Dr. Noe (and nearly all secular educational institutions) is "Classical" or "Restored".
-Both pronunciation systems have good arguments in their favor and neither Noe nor I insist that students use one system over the other.
-Good Latinists can move between both.
-See, e. g. , Polymathy, here and here.
+Both pronunciation systems have good arguments in their favor and good Latinists can move between both.
+See, e. g., Polymathy, here and here.

 Does memorization play a role in learning Latin today?
-Unquestionably yes.
-Notwithstanding the fact that Latin is a language and, like any language, it can be acquired by immersion, true immersion environments for Latin are nearly nonexistent now.
+Unquestionably yes!
+Notwithstanding the fact that Latin is a language and so can be acquired by immersion, true immersion environments for Latin are nearly nonexistent now.
 This lack of Latin immersion opportunities is ameliorated, however, by combining the memorization of Latin vocabulary and forms with such living usage opportunities as do exist.
 Further discussion of Latin memorization and charts to track one's memorization of key forms and phrases are available here.

 Who is the patron saint of Latinists?
 St. Jerome († 420) is the patron saint of Latinists, linguists, translators, and Scripture scholars, to name some!
 An association of the faithful, the Family of St. Jerome (of which I am a member), fosters filial devotion to St. Jerome and encourages, among other things, "Diligent study and use of the Latin language, the living language of the Roman Catholic Church, in order to arrive at a sound command of the language in reading, thinking, speaking, and writing. "

-Don't worry about studying Latin!
-If you can understand English you have more than enough brain power to understand Latin because Latin is actually simpler than English and (unlike English) it almost always follows its rules.
-Americans often complain that Latin is hard to learn but, I assure you, Cicero himself, the greatest Latinist in history, would have found English, the language you use effortlessly, to be a hopeless mess—in part because it is a mess, not that we don't love it anyway! :) So, procedamus in pace!
+If you can understand English you have more than enough brain power to understand Latin.
+Latin is actually simpler than English and (unlike English) it almost always follows its rules.
+Americans often complain that Latin is hard to learn but, I assure you, Cicero himself, the greatest Latinist in history, would have found English, the language you use effortlessly, to be a hopeless mess—in part because it is a mess.
+So, procedamus in pace!

 Latin is not the way ancient Romans spoke English, it's the way ancient Romans spoke.